Farquhar Atoll

-The Farquhar Atoll is part of the Farquhar Group of islands in the Seychelles that are part of the Outer Islands.
-It is located 770 km southwest of the capital, Victoria, on Mahé Island.
+The Farquhar Atoll is part of the Farquhar Group of islands in the Seychelles, part of the Outer Islands chain.
+It is located 770 km southwest of Mahé Island and the capital, Victoria, 258 km north of Madagascar, and around 1000 km from the East African mainland.

 History

 The atoll was named in honor of Robert Townsend Farquhar in 1824.
-Previous visitors had named it after Portuguese explorer João da Nova who commanded that nation's third expedition to India during which he encountered Farquhar (in the year 1504).
-Administration of the atoll was a grey area for many years, with both Mauritius and Seychelles claiming the right to administer it.
-In 1881 the authorities in Seychelles suggested Farquhar, along with several other outer islands, be administered from Victoria in Seychelles rather than from Mauritius.
-There were objections as the owners were based in Mauritius but after considerable argument, the owners lost their case and administration was passed from Mauritius to Seychelles.
+Fishing camps were established on North Island in 1850.
+From the early to mid-sixteenth century, the atoll had been vaguely named after Portuguese explorer João da Nova, who first encountered Farquhar and the Outer Islands while commandeering his country's expedition to India in 1504.
+Administration of the islands were a grey area for a time, with both Mauritius and Seychelles claiming ownership.
+In 1881, officials in Seychelles suggested that Farquhar Atoll (along with several other outer islands) be administered from their capital, Victoria, rather than from Mauritius.
+There were objections, as the owners at that time were based in Mauritius; after considerable political debate, the Mauritian owners lost their case, with administration being subsequently passed from Mauritius to Seychelles.